Northern and Pacific Junction Railway

 The Northern and Pacific Junction Railway (N&PJ) is a historic railway located in northern Ontario, Canada.
 It connected the Northern Railway of Canada's endpoint in Gravenhurst to the Canadian Pacific Railway (CPR) at Nipissing Junction, near North Bay.
-The N&PJ provided an almost straight line north-south route from Toronto to the transcontinental line, competing with a similar line of the Canadian Northern Railway (CNoR) a short distance to the east.
+The N&PJ provided an almost straight line north-south route from Toronto to the transcontinental line, competing with a similar line of the Canadian Northern Railway (CNoR) a short distance to the west.

 The railway was incorporated in 1881 as the Northern, North-Western, and Sault Ste.
 Marie Railway Company, changing its name to N&PJ in 1883.
 The railway was acquired by the Northern Railway of Canada and the Hamilton and North-Western Railway in 1883.

 Construction was commenced at Gravenhurst in 1885 and completed to a connection with the CPR in 1886, at which time the line was leased to its owners.
 Following the amalgamation of its owners with the Grand Trunk Railway in 1888, the N&PJ was merged with the GTR in 1892, which later became part of the Canadian National Railways.

 Principal stations along this route, from Gravenhurst are: